coli24200/HomeAssistantTrackingDevice/README.md

 ```

-After the object DEVICE will be created in HA automaticaly and can be used in tracking on HA map
+After the entity DEVICE will be created in HA automaticaly and can be used in tracking on HA map

 # PROXY Server